htx80nerd/kde-halloween-colors/README.md

- Put this file in the following path then go to Settings > Colors
+ Put the above file HalloweenVibes.colors in the following path then go to Settings > Colors and change to the Halloween Vibes

 /home/[username]/.local/share/color-schemes/